awsdocs/aws-resource-groups-user-guide/doc_source/updating-resource-groups.md

 1. In **Group tags**, add or remove tags\.
 Group tags are metadata about your resource group\.
 They do not affect member resources\.
 To change the resources that are returned by the resource group's query, edit tags in **Grouping criteria**\.

    Group tags are useful if you plan to make this group a member of a larger group\.
-Because specifying at least a tag key is required to create a group, be sure to add at least a tag key in **Group tags** to groups that you plan to nest into larger groups\.
+Specifying at least a tag key is required to create a group\.
+Therefore, be sure to add at least a tag key in **Group tags** to groups that you plan to nest into larger groups\.

 1. When you are finished, choose **Save changes**\.

 ## Update Groups \(AWS CLI\)<a name="updating-resource-groups-cli"></a>

 In the AWS CLI, you update a group's query and update a resource group's description by using two different commands\.
 You cannot edit an existing group's name\.
-In the AWS CLI, you can change a tag\-based group to a CloudFormation stack\-based group, or vice\-versa\.
+In the AWS CLI, you can change a tag\-based group to a CloudFormation stack\-based group, or vice versa\.

 **Topics**
 + [Update a Tag\-based Group](#updating-resource-groups-cli-tag)